History of AEK Athens F.C.: 2022–23 season

-The end of the previous season found AEK failing to qualify in any European competition.
-In the midst of that situation, Matías Almeyda was hired as the new coach.
-Players, such as Domagoj Vida, Harold Moukoudi, Djibril Sidibé, Jens Jønsson, Mijat Gaćinović, Niclas Eliasson and most importantly, Orbelín Pineda on loan, arrived, while the transfer of Steven Zuber became permanent.
-At the same time, André Simões left the team after 7 years.
+The previous season ended with AEK failing to qualify for any European competition.
+Matías Almeyda was appointed manager.
+Players such as Domagoj Vida, Harold Moukoudi, Djibril Sidibé, Jens Jønsson, Mijat Gaćinović and Niclas Eliasson arrived, while Orbelín Pineda joined on loan.
+André Simões left the club after seven years.

-From early in the season AEK began to show signs of the team that Almeyda was preparing.
-A team with dominance on the pitch, that suffocated their opponents with pressure all over the pitch and immediate ball recoveries.
-Furthermore, with the completion of Agia Sophia Stadium, AEK entered their new home, which gave the team a boost in their performance.
-As the season progressed, despite their performance, were in second place behind Panathinaikos, but the image of the two teams gave impression that the point difference was reversible.

-After the interruption, of the 2022 FIFA World Cup, AEK went until the end of the regular season achieving mostly victories.
-On 5 February, AEK became unwittingly involved in case that defamed Greek football, when at Peristeri Stadium, the height in one of the two goalposts was shorter and after unsuccessful efforts by the hosts to fix the issue, the teams departed and the case went to courts.
-Despite the regulation, the replay of the match was set, absolving the hosts, Atromitos of any responsibility.
-Nevertheless, AEK won the match and went in the play-offs having reduced the point distance from Panathinaikos in just 2 points.
-The title was eventually judged in the penultimate matchday, where AEK defeated Aris, while at the same time Panathnaikos were defeated by Olympiacos.
-Thus, on final fixture, AEK, with their victory against Volos, were crowned champions, with the awarding ceremony taking place inside their new stadium.
+From early in the season, AEK began to show signs of the team that Almeyda was building.
+They played with dominance, pressing their opponents all over the pitch and recovering the ball immediately after losing possession.
+Furthermore, with the completion of Agia Sophia Stadium, AEK entered their new home, which boosted the team's performances.
+As the season progressed, they were in second place behind Panathinaikos, but the performances of the two teams suggested that the gap was recoverable.
+On 5 February, AEK faced Atromitos at Peristeri Stadium, where one of the goalposts was found to be shorter than required.
+After unsuccessful attempts by the hosts to resolve the issue, the match was not played and the case was taken to the courts.
+Despite the regulation, Atromitos were absolved of any responsibility and the match was ordered to be replayed.
+Nevertheless, AEK won the match and entered the play-offs having reduced the gap to Panathinaikos to just two points.
+The title was decided on the penultimate matchday, when AEK defeated Aris and Panathinaikos lost to Olympiacos.
+AEK were therefore crowned champions, with the trophy presentation taking place inside their new stadium.

-AEK easily overcame the obstacle of PAS Giannina in the fifth round of the cup.
-Afterwards, they easily passed through A.E.
-Kifisia and Panserraikos and were qualified to the semi-finals.
-There, AEK came against Olympiacos and with an imposing 3–0 at home and a 2–1 defeat away, were qualified in the final, with PAOK being their opponent.
-After a series of adventures about the venue of the final, the match took place at Panthessaliko Stadium.
-AEK once again came in, imposing their game, but the sent-off of Rota changed everything, as they were forced in a defensive role for the whole match.
-Nevertheless, they defended effectively and managed to score with Moukoudi, while in the final minutes, they finished the game with a magic goal by Fernandes, winning their third domestic double in their history.
+AEK comfortably progressed past PAS Giannina, A.E.
+Kifisia and Panserraikos.
+In the semi-finals they eliminated Olympiacos with an emphatic 3–0 at home and a 2–1 defeat away.
+In the final, they faced PAOK.
+After a series of disputes and changes regarding the venue, AEK dominated the match, but after Rota was sent off, they were forced into a more defensive role.
+Nevertheless, they managed to score through Moukoudi, while in the final minutes, Fernandes sealed the victory with a solo goal, securing AEK's third domestic double.